 A macho culture?

-I work in tech and have lost count of the amount of industry events I’ve attended where I’m the only woman in the room.
-Last year’s annual digital skills audit carried out by Manchester Digital showed that over half of the businesses surveyed had all male tech teams.
+I work in tech and have lost count of the number of industry events I’ve attended where I’m the only woman in the room.
+Last year’s annual digital skills audit carried out by Manchester Digital showed that over half of the businesses surveyed had all-male tech teams.

 Fostering a more inclusive culture is just the start.
 Amplifying the great work of Northern Power Women and others, we need to celebrate our female success stories harder.
 And strengthen and join up existing business networks to ensure would be female entrepreneurs know how to easily access support, advice, mentoring and training.